Copy and paste the below script into your own website or blog to embed this book.

 Owerto hoots and claps his hands.
 “We’re clear!”

 Damn right we are.

 She turns the freighter and sets a course for the outskirts of Myrra.

 Chuck Wendig is a novelist, screenwriter, and game designer.
 He's the author of Blackbirds, Double Dead, Dinocalypse Now, and the Star Wars: Aftermath trilogy, is co-writer of the short film Pandemic, the feature film HiM, and the Emmy-nominated digital narrative Collapsus.
-He lives in Pennsylvania with wife, taco terrier, and tiny human.
+He lives in Pennsylvania with his wife, taco terrier, and tiny human.